Nukesor/sticker-finder/README.md

     cancel - Cancel all current actions.
-    english - Only english sticker sets and tags international - Get sticker sets from all all languages.
+    english - Only english sticker sets and tags international - Get sticker sets from all all languages. toggle_deluxe - Only get the very best sticker packs.
+(Restricts the search drastically)

 ## Dev commands